gradio-app/gradio/testing-guidelines/ci.md

 For the reasons described above, we chose to use `workflow_run` _heavily_ for the gradio repo.
 However `workflow_run` presents its own challenges:

 - This event runs in the context of main, it doesn't offer any of the conveniences that `push` and `pull_request` events give you, it knows very very little about the workflow run even that triggered it.
-It _does not_ inherit the teriggering workflow's context.
+It _does not_ inherit the triggering workflow's context.
 This is a huge problem.
 - This workflow kind of runs in the void.
 It is run in the context of the default branch and so maintains references to that branch, however, it isn't really 'attached' to a commit or ref in any meaningful way and the status of the run (the 'check') is not added to any commits anywhere.

 Both of these problems were eventually solve by using the GitHub API in combination with the information we get from the workflow event's context.
 Getting the commit reference of the pull request that triggered the workflow is the main challenge, when we have that, creating statuses on commits is trivial.

-##### What branch am i even in?
+##### What branch am I even in?

 The 'context' a workflow runs in is the branch that actions/checkout will checkout by default.
 In this case that is `main`.
 We don't want `main`.

 Figuring out what branch or pull request triggered a workflow run is surprisingly difficult depending on the event that you allow to trigger it.
-The data you have access to in a ` workflow_run` event is pretty limited.
+The data you have access to in a `workflow_run` event is pretty limited.
 It is okay for pull requests, you get the PR number, but for pushes and other events it can be challenging.
-We trigger `workflow_runs` from the following events:
+We trigger `workflow_run`s from the following events:

 - `pull_request` - this is fine, we get the PR number.
 - `push` - not fine, but we get the commit SHA which will do.